hanscappelle/menu-drawer-compat-example/README.md

 * change imports
 * clean up layout drawer

+## update theme

+In your manifest update the application tag to include the following compat theme.

+   <application
+        android:label="@string/app_name"
+        android:icon="@drawable/ic_launcher"
+        android:theme="@style/Theme.AppCompat">

+## Add compat libraries

-## Support lib setup
+### Support lib libraries

+* and android-support-v7-appcompat.jar to libs folder
+* replace android-support-v4.jar in libs folder

 You'll have to set up the required android support libraries to get this sample working.
 The project file (eclipse) contains a local reference to my system set up.
 Fix that first.
-The jars are included here.
-The library project isn't.
+The jars are included on this project in the libs folder.

+### Compat Project setup

 * add android-support-v7-appcompat as a library project

-* and android-support-v7-appcompat.jar to libs folder
-* replace android-support-v4.jar in libs folder
-* clean build
+The compat library project isn't included here.
+You can find it in your SDK folder.
+First import that as an Android project (eclipse File menu > import > android > existing android project) from:

+   SDK_PATH/extras/android/support/v7/appcompat

+Now you can add this android project as a dependency on your project.

 ## TODO